Manchester General Cemetery Transcription Project

 telling of a fictional story of Sgt Brett's brother,

-Edward and his Irish Wife Eliza and their relationship in the aftermath of his murder.
+Edward and his irish wife Eliza and their relationship in the aftermath of his murder.

 Left: